-Researchers devise a method for reprogramming cells in urine into neural progenitor cellsDecember 10th, 2012 in Medical research
+Researchers devise a method for reprogramming cells in urine into neural progenitor cellsDecember 10, 2012 by Bob Yirka in Medicine & Health / Medical research

 (Medical Xpress)—Researchers in China have developed a technique for reprogramming cells found in urine into neural progenitor cells that are capable of growing into neurons.
 In their paper published in Nature Methods, the team describes how they were able to reprogram kidney epithelial cells found in urine into neural progenitor cells that are suitable for use in studying neural diseases.

 The use of stem cells has become popular in the past several years as a means of creating new types of cells from those existing in the body.
 Cells are reprogrammed by injecting them with a virus that has been designed to activate certain genes to bring about desirable traits in an organism.
 Doing so makes them pluripotent, which means they are able to re-differentiate into other types of cells.

 In this new research, the team found that they could reprogram cells that have disengaged naturally from the lining of the kidneys which make their way into urine samples.
 In this case, they took samples from three people ages 37, 25 and 10 and reprogrammed the epithelial cells into neural progenitors.
 Once they had them, the progenitors were then grown in a Petri dish resulting in mature neurons (and glial cells).
 Upon testing, the neurons were found to be able to generate impulses, indicating they were functioning as normal neurons.
 Next, the researchers planted the neurons in the brains of test mice and found that they survived for up to at least a month.
 They report that they don't know yet if the cells might last longer or if the cells would eventually be incorporated into a neural network as a normal part of such a system.